godotengine/godot-docs/classes/class_environment.rst

 | *Getter*  | is_fog_transmit_enabled()       |
 +-----------+---------------------------------+

-Enables fog's light transmission.
-If enabled, lets reflections light to be transmitted by the fog.
+Enables fog's light transmission effect.
+If ``true``, light will be more visible in the fog to simulate light scattering as in real life.

 ----